Archive for November, 2006

 Update 2: I have actually never experienced the “hard sell” that others speak of below, but I can see how it might happen at specific stores.
 I’m guessing that each store is measured by how much Executive members they have shopping there, and a manager may decide to aggressively sign up new customers.

-Update 3: Earn More with Costco Credit Card: You can get 3% cash back on Costco gas, 3% cashback on restaurants, and a $25 sign-up bonus with the TrueEarnings Card from Costco and American Express.
+Update 3: Earn More with Costco Credit Card: You can get 3% cash back on gasoline at U.S. stand-alone gas stations (up to $4,000 a year), 2% cashback at U.S. restaurants and on eligible travel purchases, 1% on other purchases with the TrueEarnings® Card from Costco and American Express.
 It even doubles as your Costco membership card.
+Terms and restrictions apply.
 More info over at my review.

 True Cost of Holiday Shopping Calculator